TLiu2014/Mobile-Practical-Test/README.md

 * UI should be user-friendly

 ####Note:
-*You should use Java in Android application development evironemnt which is installed in Flynn Test VM.
+*You should use Java in Android application development environment which is installed in Flynn Test VM.
-* Android studio with Android SDK is intalled but if you are a fan of Eclipse or no IDE tools, just make sure this test result should come out with an APK file and source code.
+* Android studio with Android SDK is installed but if you are a fan of Eclipse or no IDE tools, just make sure this test result should come out with an APK file and source code.

 ####It is a plus if any of the following items are covered: